College 101 | Spring 2008

 Intangible Benefits: The services, skills and time of a professional residential life staff (including both live-in professional and student staff) are available for advice or referrals on just about any topic from personal problems to career decisions.
 You may or may not call upon these resources, but they are there.
 Finally, research finds that living in residence halls and cooperative houses has a positive influence on a student's grade point average, level of involvement in campus activities, retention at the university, and satisfaction with his or her collegiate experience.

-Today, living on campus makes more sense - for more students - that ever before.
-To learn more about on-campus housing at your university, click on the following links to be connected to your university's Housing and Dining Services.
+Today, living on campus makes more sense - for more students - than ever before.
+To learn more about on-campus housing at your university, click on the following links to be connected to your university's Residence Life and Dining Services.

 Oregon State University Housing and Dining Services